 1. His Will Must Become Your Will

 We need to spend time getting to know God.
-As we get to know God through reading the Bible we learn what to ask for.
-We learn what God would want us to pray for.
-What He wants is His will for this earth, His will is for all his children to know He loves them.
-For humans to lay down their pride, idolatry, jealousy, pain, fear, manipulation, greed, etc. And, He also wants us to accept that He forgave us while we were sinners and we should invite nonbelievers into that same saving blood.
+As we get to know God through reading the Bible, we learn what to ask for and what He would want us to pray for.
+His desires us to pray for His will to happen on this earth and for all His children to know that He loves them.

 - “You ask and do not receive, because you ask wrongly, to spend it on your passions.”
 James 4:3

 - “If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.”
 John 15:7

 - “Delight yourself in the Lord, and he will give you the desires of your heart.”
 Psalms 37:4

 - “Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.”
 Romans 8:26

 - “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
 John 14:26

 Related Article: Am I Hearing God’s Voice?
 4 Biblical Secrets To Ensure You Are!